Basic Data Transfer

 __aicore__ inline void DataCopy(const LocalTensor<T>& dst, const LocalTensor<T>& src, const uint32_t count)

-// Both continuous and discontinuous movement are supported.
+// Both discontinuous transfer and continuous transfer are supported.

 template <typename T>